How Can I Help Contribute Code?

 If this is your first time contributing to MyCrypto, you'd probably do well to start small.
 We often mark good tasks for this on our issue queue with the "good first issue" label.
 You can find those over here.

 Make an Issue First

-Before you dive into coding your change, it's often good to first make an issue, or work on an existing issue before you start.
+Before you dive into coding your change, it's often a good idea to first make an issue or work on an existing issue before you start.
 This will allow anyone to provide feedback about what you're going to work on before you spend time on something that may change.
 Likewise, it will prevent someone else from working on the same issue as you.
 Pull requests against an existing issue have a much higher chance of getting merged.

 Write Unit Tests